Merkel open to talks on detail of EU free movement, in hint at Brexit wiggle room

-BERLIN (Reuters) - German Chancellor Angela Merkel signaled a readiness on Tuesday to discuss the parameters of the free movement of people in the European Union, suggesting there may be some room for maneuver on the issue in talks on Britain's exit from the bloc.
+BERLIN, Nov 15 (Reuters) - German Chancellor Angela Merkel signalled a readiness on Tuesday to discuss the parameters of the free movement of people in the European Union, in remarks that may open some room for manoeuvre in talks on Britain's exit from the bloc.

 Merkel said the EU could not divide its four freedoms - of movement of goods, capital, people and services - to allow Britain to restrict immigration from the bloc while retaining tariff-free access to the market of close to 500 million people.